Template Processing#

 Direct template processing: Uses mmCIF format strings provided directly in the request

-This section helps you understand the core concepts of database-driven template processing.
+This section explains the fundamental concepts of template processing in OpenFold2.

 Required Fields#